Confidence Thresholds: Why AI Omits Brands Instead of Guessing

 How uncertainty accumulates

-Uncertainty rarely comes from one dramatic contradiction.
-It accumulates quietly across a brand’s broader ecosystem.
+Uncertainty usually does not come from one dramatic contradiction.
+More often, it builds quietly across a brand’s broader ecosystem.

 | Signal condition | How it affects confidence |